 Step inside, and you’re hit with a dazzling display of colors and flair that screams W style.
 With a wellness floor featuring a neon-lit pool, two buzzing bars, and three tantalizing restaurants, W Osaka knows how to throw a party.
 But the real treat?
 The secret Edomae Sushi spot, discreetly hidden and only revealed by recommendation.
 (Pro tip: if you spot a fish, you’re on the right track!)

-At a starting price of £276 per night, W Osaka is not just one of the best hotels in Japan, but also a chic, vibrant escape that’s impossible to ignore.
+At a starting price of £276 per night, W Osaka is not just one of the good hotels in Japan, but also a chic, vibrant escape that’s impossible to ignore.
 Dive in and experience the pulse of Osaka in style!

 Imagine this: you roll out of bed at the best hotels in Japan, and with a sleepy stretch, you open your curtains to see the majestic Mount Fuji giving you a morning wink.
 At FUFU Kawaguchiko, this dream is reality.
 Nestled in a serene forest, this resort merges understated luxury with nature, using the very trees and stones from its land to craft its chic decor.
 Talk about a commitment to the environment!